-St. Rose of Lima Cathlic Church, the oldest Catholic church on Colorado’s Western Slope, started with an organizational meeting hosted by Father Hays of Del Norte, Colorado, in Lake City on September 2, 1877.
-Funds were raised that fall and winter for a 30’x60’ Gothic-style building which was formally dedicated on January 6, 1878.
-The church steeple was added to the building in the 1890’s.
+St. Rose of Lima Catholic Church, the oldest Catholic church on Colorado’s Western Slope, started with an organizational meeting hosted by Father Hays of Del Norte, Colorado, in Lake City on September 2, 1877.
+Funds were raised that fall and winter for a 30’x60’ Gothic-style building, which was formally dedicated on January 6, 1878.
+The church steeple was added to the building in the 1890s.

 Pioneer Western Colorado missionary George M. Darley assisted in constructing the Community Presbyterian Church of Lake City.
-Formally dedicated in November, 1876, it was the first church completed on the Western Slope of Colorado.
-Total cost of the structure, which included adobe bricks for insulation within the frame walls, was $1,700.
+Formally dedicated in November 1876, it was the first church completed on the Western Slope of Colorado.
+The total cost of the structure, which included adobe bricks for insulation within the frame walls, was $1,700.
 One of the structure’s most notable features is its steeple which was added onto the front of the original church building in 1882.